Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Notation and Formulations

 In this subsection, the graph partitioning problem in connected components with minimum size constraints is modeled as a set partitioning problem, where each node must be assigned to exactly one connected component.
-Thus, the problem can be modeled as follows: given an undirected graph $G=(V,E)$ with a cost function $d:E \to \RR^+$, and the finite family $\mathcal{F}$ of all induced connected subgraphs of $G$ with number of nodes between \(\alpha\) and \(\beta\), the task consists of finding a subfamily $F\subseteq \mathcal{F}$, with cardinality \(|F|=k\), of pairwise disjoint subgraphs such that \( \bigcup_{f \in F} f = V, \) and the total cost is minimized.
+Thus, the problem can be modeled as follows: given an undirected graph $G=(V,E)$ with a cost function $d:E \to \R^+$, and the finite family $\mathcal{F}$ of all induced connected subgraphs of $G$ with number of nodes between \(\alpha\) and \(\beta\), the task consists of finding a subfamily $F\subseteq \mathcal{F}$, with cardinality \(|F|=k\), of pairwise disjoint subgraphs such that \( \bigcup_{f \in F} f = V, \) and the total cost is minimized.
+This formulation resembles the approach taken in Borndörfer et al. \cite{Borndrfer2022} where a different objective is optimized.

 For this Column Generation approach, the following parameters and variables are needed.
 Define $a_{if} \in \{0,1\}$ taking the value of one if the connected component $f\in \mathcal{F}$ contains the node $i\in V$, and zero otherwise.
 Furthermore, let $c_f \geq 0$ be the cost of $f\in \mathcal{F}$, which is equal to the total cost of the edges in the connected component.
 Now, let \(x_f\) be the decision variable taking the value of one if the connected component \(f\) belongs to a solution, and zero otherwise.
 Thus, the graph partitioning problem in connected components with minimum size constraints can be formulated as follows {\TercerModelo}: